GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message/chat-message-cell-properties.md

 #### Parameters

-  - contentViewClass: The type of message content view.
+  - `contentViewClass`: The type of message content view.
-  - attachmentViewInjectorType: The type of attachment injector.
+  - `attachmentViewInjectorType`: The type of attachment injector.